MarcusEngelke/skidtrail_detection/README.md

 Created by Marcus Engelke for his master thesis.

 The given models were improved for a more automated processing for big forest areas in Thuringia, Germany.
 Both models were pretrained and are based on a U-Net architecture.
+Input data is ALS data from Thuringia.

 ## Bienz Method

+Predicts skid trails with an pretrained U-Net based on an maniplulated DTM.

 ## Kempen Method

+Predicts skid trails with an pretrained U-Net based on normalised DTM, CHM, LRM and VDI.

 ## Create download_pre_postprocessing environment